-Carne Guisada is a Mexican-Style slow-braised, beef stew dish that is out of this world!
-It's tender and wonderfully cooked in a luscious tomato-based gravy.
-It's great piled onto soft flour tortillas or even onto tortilla chips for the best nacho ever!
+Carne Guisada is a Mexican-style slow-braised, beef dish that is out of this world!
+It's tender and cooked in a luscious tomato-based gravy that's just too good!

 Let's get started!